Royal Bank of Canada Stock Report

 Current assets / current liabilities: not revealed

-Liquidity and capital structure: With common equity of only 5.2% of the asset level, the capital structure appears to be weak in that regard.
+Liquidity and capital structure: With common equity of only 5.5% of the asset level (albeit higher than recent years), the capital structure appears to be weak in that regard.
 But this is apparently typical for large banks.
 And, the assets are considered to be highly liquid and safe and credit rating agencies (S&P) rate the debt at A. On a risk-weighted basis and by bank standards it balance sheet is considered strong.

 RETURN ON EQUITY AND ON MARKET VALUE